zingale/computational_astrophysics/content/homework/homework4.md

    $$q^\mathrm{gauss}(x) = \frac{1}{\sigma \sqrt{2 \pi}}\, e^{-\frac{1}{2} (x/\sigma)^2}$$

+   You are free to choose the width of the Gaussian, $\sigma$.

    * Make the kernel periodic on the domain defined by the $x$ in the `signal.txt` file.
 You can do this simply by left-right flipping the definitions above and applying them at the far end of